-Today we are reviewing the top macro calculators to help you determine which is the best one for you.
+Today we are reviewing the top macro calculators to help you determine which one is best for you.
 Many people don’t have access to a DEXA scan or an inbody to calculate their BMR and subsequently their TEE.
-That’s why we’re here to help you weed through the many different keto macro calculators to find the right one for you.
+We’re here to help you sort through the many different keto macro calculators to find the right one for you.

 What is a Keto Macro Calculator?

-Once you the macro calculator gives you your BMR (basal metabolic rate) and TEE (total energy expenditure) they typically have you type in your goals (weight loss, weight gain, weight maintenance).
+Once the macro calculator gives you your BMR (basal metabolic rate) and TEE (total energy expenditure) they typically have you type in your goals (weight loss, weight gain, weight maintenance).
 After this it will break down those calories into specific macronutrient goals.
-This is where you will get your individual carbohydrate, protein and fat macros.
+This is where you will get your personalized carbohydrate, protein, and fat macros.

-Now I’m not saying you should be eating keto treats or pop tarts (for those non-ketoers) every day.
-Most of your calories should be coming from micronutrient dense whole foods, and if you have room, fill them with less nutrient dense foods.
+Now we’re not saying you should be eating keto treats or pop tarts (for those non-ketoers) every day.
+Most of your calories should be coming from micronutrient-dense whole foods, and if you have room, fill them with less nutrient-dense foods.

 Tracking your macros allows you to have flexibility in your diet and not be confined to a meal plan.
 It gives you power to chose which foods you want to eat each day (within reason) and still hit your macros.